SeshadriRC/aws-devops-zero-to-hero/My-Activities/Practicals/VPC-highlevel-project.md

 2. Create ASG
 3. Create Bastion Host
 4. Install the python application in only one EC2 server out of 2
-5. Create a Application LB
+5. Create a Application LB and load your application
+6. Run the application on other another EC2 with changed content and load the DNS link

+---

 1. Create a VPC
     - Name: aws-prod-example